Pretzel Crack is rich, decadent, crunchy, and makes a great gift. This sweet and salty treat is an undeniable staple during the holiday season.

 - Pretzels, any shape

-As well, you can exchange the semi-sweet chocolate chips for dark chocolate, milk chocolate, or white chocolate.
+As well, you can exchange semi-sweet chocolate chips for dark chocolate, milk chocolate, or white chocolate.
 I prefer semi-sweet or dark chocolate with very rich toffee.
-Those flavors really compliment each other nicely.
+Those flavors really complement each other nicely.

 My one tip for this recipe is: after the butter melts, add the brown sugar to the butter and whisk to combine.
 After this mixture begins to bubble, start the timer.
 Boil it on medium-low heat for 3 MINUTES.
 Next, you’ll pour this mixture over the pretzels and bake.
 (Complete instructions below in the printable recipe card.)